markeverard/markeverard.github.io/_posts/2023-02-23-technology-choices-are-hard-enough.md

 author: Mark Everard
 layout: post
 img: 2023-02-23-headless.jpeg
 description: Decision making in the world of technology rarely seems clear-cut or straightforward.
-Choosing the best technology is often fraught, leaving a genuine fear of taking a misstep.
+Choosing the best technology is often fraught.
+Here's my guide to help you navigate composable and the headless hype.
 categories:
   - Opinion
 tags: [CMS, Opinion, Architecture, Martech]